French Toast ‘s Roman Connection

 Countries such as Spain, Germany, Britain, America, Italy, Brazil, Sri Lanka and even Burma regularly consume French toast!
 And despite its obscure origins, French toast is as loved today as it was centuries ago!

-What are views about this article?
+What are the views about this article?
 Let us know in comments below.